jshleap/Moduler/README.md

 E-mail: jshleap@dal.ca

 In this version the the R dependencies have been extracted, and with them the RV coefficient test.
+In the near future it will be available in PyPy, so all the dependencies are sorted out.

 Requirements:
 =============